kmesiab/cadre/README.md

 ## License 📝

-Information regarding the licensing of Cadre CLI will be included here.
+Information regarding the licensing of cadre will be included here.

 ---

 *Note: This project is under active development.
 Additional features and documentation will be updated in due course.* 🌈